rj-price/Maei/exp/AllFusAnalysis-Chap3/R/AnalysisCandidateEffectorSets.md

 # convert the matrix to a data frame
 heatmap_df <- as.data.frame(heatmap_dat)

+# count the number of columns to get the total number of CECs
+total_CECs <- ncol(heatmap_df)

-# total number of candidate effector clusters per assembly (as a dataframe).
+# total number of candidate effector clusters per assembly (as a dataframe)
 cluster_distib <- enframe(colSums(t(heatmap_df[-1])))
 #rename the value column
 cluster_distib <- rename(cluster_distib, no._CECs = value)